Panelbase is a website that will pay you to complete surveys. It’s free to join and available to users in the UK. Let’s take a look at it.

 Review of the negatives about Panelbase

-The biggest problem by far is the number of surveys that I either don’t quality for or the quota is full.
+The biggest problem by far is the number of surveys that I either don’t qualify for or the quota is full.
 In preparation for writing this review I blasted through the available surveys in my account.
 In that time I completed 1 survey but was unable to complete 7.
 That’s worse than normal but still gives a good idea of how frustrating it can be.

 The problem is you have to go through the process of starting each survey, reading the terms, and entering in demographics information as well as other info to see if you are suitable for the company holding the survey.
 Each one takes up time.
 Before you know it you’ve spent 15minutes trying 5 surveys, answering maybe 30 questions in total and you’ve not been paid a single penny.

 You get an extra entry to the monthly prize draw each time you don’t qualify for a survey, but your percentage chance of winning anything is very low.
 I’ve never won a penny.
 I’d rather they had a system like MintVine where they pay you a small amount when you don’t qualify.
 That’s completely fair on all members.
 With the Panelbase system you could have two members who have both failed to qualify for 10 surveys in a month.
 Yet one gets lucky and wins £50 in the prize draw and another member wins nothing.
 Despite the fact they both used the website in an identical way.
 It’s an unfair system.
 But I get that lots of people probably like the idea of winning a decent prize and that’s why Panelbase do it.
 In the name of fairness though it’s a stinking system.
 It’s meant to be a survey website, not a lottery.
-I would rather they kept prize draw entries linked to the amount of mini polls you do.
+I would rather they kept prize draw entries linked to the number of mini-polls you do.

-I’ve seen other people be disappointed with the amount of mobile surveys available.
+I’ve seen other people be disappointed with the number of mobile surveys available.
 That’s not a problem if you are going to be using a laptop or PC but if you are after mobile surveys you may not get many opportunities to earn money.

 How to avoid all the DNQ’s?The only way to give yourself the best chance is to answer surveys quickly after they become available.
 Within the first day of receiving a notification email try and do the survey.
 That will result in fewer ‘quota full’ reasons for not being able to complete the survey.